dotnet-websharper/d3/README.md

+NOTE: please refer to http://github.com/intellifactory/websharper.d3

+This is kept for archiving only.

 D3 is a JavaScript library for manipulating documents based on data.
 Its emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework,